regymm/quasiSoC/Simulation.md

 You should first have RISC-V 32-bit toolchain with Newlib -- [RISC-V GNU Compiler Toolchain](https://github.com/riscv-collab/riscv-gnu-toolchain), probably configure with `./configure --prefix=/opt/riscv32_xxx --with-arch=rv32ima_zicsr --with-abi=ilp32 && make newlib`.

-Or you can use pre-built Docker containers including the tools: `regymm/rv32ima`
+Or you can use pre-built Docker containers including the tools (much easier!): `regymm/rv32ima`

 Then run `make` in `firmware/` to generate SoC boot ROM.
 Or `docker run -it --rm -v .:/mnt regymm/rv32ima:latest` and `make -C /mnt/firmware`.